 Research Reports - Can baroreflex sensitivity and heart rate variability predict late neurological outcome in patients with traumatic brain injury?

-BACKGROUND:: Previous studies have suggested that depressed heart rate
+BACKGROUND: Previous studies have suggested that depressed heart rate variability

-variability (HRV) and baroreflex sensitivity (BRS) are associated with early
+(HRV) and baroreflex sensitivity (BRS) are associated with early mortality and

-isolated traumatic brain injury (TBI), with the hypothesis that measurement of
+brain injury (TBI), with the hypothesis that measurement of autonomic nervous

-autonomic nervous system dysfunction can provide prognostic information on late
+system dysfunction can provide prognostic information on late neurological

 ventilation, sedation and analgesia, and with arterial and intracranial pressure